fceiras/phpipam-k8s/README.md

 ### For use:

-    * Change the deployment.yml with your Database IP.
-    * Connect in your cluster and run command bellow.
+    * Connect in your cluster.

-    kubectl apply -f deployment.yml
+    * Run the command kubectl apply -f deployment.yml.

- For the HTTPS, I used HAProxy.
+ For the HTTPS I used HAProxy.